 Runners are nothing if notdedicated.
 All it takes is one look at the crowds that turn out to run a marathon to see that on display.
 Speak to one of those runners about the type of shoes they wear or the clothes they buy for racing, and chances are you'll get quite the long-winded answer.
 Exercise science has had a profound effect on running culture.
 While many, perhaps even you included, still run simply for fitness and only think about the science in relation tothe gear they buy, others have continued looking for ways to enhance training methods and produce more engaging workouts.

 In other areas of fitness, that has led to the creation of all kinds of different training classes and programs.
 Today, there is a new type of fitness class on the rise in several select locations that aims to bring science and structure to the running workout.
-Called precision running, it’s primarily foundin the high-end fitness clubs run by a company called Equinox, one of which can be foundin t
+Called precision running, it’s primarily foundin the high-end fitness clubs run by a company called Equinox, one of which can be foundin the he

 A timeless sport to take part in is jogging, and this is because it is so easy to do.
 You can opt to do it in your local gym or you can choose to go on a regular run around where you live.
 You are also able to join clubs in your local area where jogging is carried out as a group social activity.
 Running outside has so many benefits on your body and mental health which is why so many people love it.